2005 Świnna rail crash: Accident

 At 14:00, train 34527 departed Sucha Beskidzka.
 33 minutes later, train 43524 left Żywiec.
 As the railway line from Skawina to Żywiec is single track, the trains were scheduled to cross at Jeleśnia railway station, halfway between Sucha and Żywiec, at 14:58.

-However, at 14:38, when 34527 approached Hucisko stop - the highest point on the line, located at 550 m.a.s.l. - Gołuszka saw that his train had problems with braking.
-After the train left Hucisko and entered the steep sloped section of the line - Jeleśnia station is located lower than Hucisko, at 425 m.a.s.l. - both main brake and handbrake stopped reacting.
+However, at 14:38, when 34527 approached Hucisko stop – the highest point on the line, located at 550 m.a.s.l. - Gołuszka saw that his train had problems with braking.
+After the train left Hucisko and entered the steep sloped section of the line - Jeleśnia station is located lower than Hucisko, at 425 m.a.s.l. – both main brake and handbrake stopped reacting.
 Gołuszka completely lost control over EN57-840, which started accelerating above the speed limit of 40 km/h.

 After every attempt to stop the train failed, Kubieniec moved all passengers to the last car.
 When 34527 passed through Pewel Wielka, at 14:45 Gołuszka radioed the train dispatcher in Jeleśnia station, Danuta Gancarz, to inform about the danger and call for help.

+The railway rules of Polish law, along with PKP Polskie Linie Kolejowe internal regulations, state in general, that a runaway carriages, if possible, has to be directed onto a dead-end track, otherwise: derailed in any possible way.
+Moreover, it is in general prohibited to direct runaway carriages towards track occupied by carriages with people.
+However, those regulations do not define or even mention the situation where a runaway train occurs.
+Runaway train is an EN57, an Electric multiple unit, passenger train, which does not fit into a definition of "runaway carriages" mentioned by rules.

-The rules of infrastructure owner, PKP Polskie Linie Kolejowe, stated at the time that a runaway train has to be directed onto a dead-end track.
-However, Gancarz decided to do as Gołuszka requested – she set the junctions at the station so 34527 could pass through - and radioed the driver of 43524 train to Sucha Beskidzka, Ryszard Budziak, ordering him to stop and reverse immediately because a runaway train is coming at him.
+Danuta Gancarz decided to do as Gołuszka requested – she set the junctions at the station so 34527 could pass through – and radioed the driver of 43524 train to Sucha Beskidzka, Ryszard Budziak, ordering him to stop and reverse immediately because a runaway train was coming at him.
 Budziak did so, additionally sending the conductor Maciej Polak to the cab used in direction of Sucha so he could inform him about the distance between the trains.

 The train 34527 passed through Jeleśnia railway station with speed of 90 km/h.
 Minutes later, Polak, still standing in the rear cab of 43524, saw the approaching EN57-840.
 He relayed the distance between both trains to Budziak, who managed to speed up the train to 70 km/h.
 When the distance decreased to 30 meters, Polak retreated into the passenger compartment after radioing it, while Budziak engaged the brakes of EN57-1271 in order to stop both trains before a railway bridge in Żywiec.

 When both EMUs collided, EN57-840 was travelling at 85 km/h, while EN57-1241 speed was 65 km/h.
-Trains stopped after travelling further 300 meters.
+The trains stopped after travelling further 300 meters.

-Both drivers – Budziak and Gołuszka – and six passengers were injured.
-There was damage to both EMUs and track.
-There were no fatalities.
+Both drivers – Budziak and Gołuszka – and six passengers were injured, but there were no fatalities.
+There was also damage to both EMUs and track.